pwspen/pykeedy/README.md

 - Option to generate subplots
 - More options for dealing with spaces and newlines in entropy, freq, cooccurence analysis
 - STA alphabet support
-- Glyph and vord pair attraction symmetry scalar
+- character and word pair attraction symmetry scalar
 - Support for recognizing single glyphs in non-basic EVA
 - Measure of Naibbe encoding ambiguity
 - Voynich font alongside transliteration for plots